 Oli Levi is a sensational find off Little Collins Street tucked away in a laneway and highlighted by a yellow awning.
-I want to celebrate this little beauty without giving away the fact this could be Melbourne's best kept secret.
+This culture, fashion and Melbourne food blog wanted to celebrate this little beauty without giving away the fact this could be Melbourne's best kept secret.

 Oli Levi has a cool name and a cool vibe.
 Owner Lloyd Smith named the cafe after his dogs.
 Fair enough to etch the legacy of your pets into Melbourne cafe legend.

 Oli and Levi is a colourful vibrant space.
 The cafe displays some vibrant art including a funky French piece adorning the walls.
 Retro and quirky fittings abound including the green industrial lamps lighting up the kitchen.

 Sit at a long communal table for 10 or even outside on a stool in the lane.